 3. Add an Extra Source of Fibre

-Take the fiber in your smoothie to a level beyond what the fruit and vegetables contribute.
+Take the fibre in your smoothie to a level beyond what the fruit and vegetables contribute.
 Adding a scoop of SlimStyles® PGX® Granules or a tablespoon of chia, hemp, or ground flax seeds will help keep you full and even more satisfied.

 4. Include Protein